roikoren755/eslint-plugin-node/docs/rules/no-missing-import.md

 `tryExtensions` option is the extension list this rule uses at the time.

 Default is `[".js", ".json", ".node"]`.

+#### onlyRelativePath

+Only warn when files imported by a relative path are missing.

+Default is `false`.

 ### Shared Settings